iapatil/depth-semantic-fully-conv/README.md

 2. Download the pre-trained TensorFlow weights as a .npy file for a part of the model from Laina et al. from http://campar.in.tum.de/files/rupprecht/depthpred/NYU_ResNet-UpProj.npy.
 3. With the above two files in the same directory as the code, run data_process.py to preprocess the ground truth depth maps and semantic segmentation maps for the labeled dataset.

+More details can be found in our report (http://cs231n.stanford.edu/reports/2017/pdfs/209.pdf)